 Before you get started, Heidrich’s recommends this tip for planting your fragrance garden: “Place the garden in a location that you will get the most out of it and where you and your guests will walk past it or by a window that you will have open.
 Make sure to consider the amount of sun the locations gets as you will get better bloom production with full sun exposure.
 Be sure to place plants together by their water needs as well.
 This will ensure that one is not drowning or staying too dry in the area.
 Deadheading, by cutting off the old blooms, will ensure more bloom production as well.”

-The Best Smelling Plants for your Fragrance Garden
+Colorado Fragrance Guide to the Greatest Smelling Plants for your Garden

 Common purple lilacs are a staple item in your scented garden.
 With purple-blue flowers, these beautiful plants bloom in late May.
 Even though the flowers have a short bloom time (about 2 weeks in Colorado) they are hardy plants that are easy to grow and require low maintenance.
 These plants enjoy full sun and have a strong, sweet aroma.